This content was updated for accuracy and relevance on November 13th, 2023

 Occupational therapists may also modify a patient’s home, work, or school environment to make daily life easier for them.
 From improving gross motor skills to surpassing physical limitations, a professional working in an occupational therapy career will help their patients with everyday tasks.
 For example, they might install grab bars and handrails for a person with balance issues or physical impairment.

 By refining their fine motor skills, occupational therapists can help improve functional mobility and support rehabilitation.
-Occupational therapists may also introduce their patients to adaptive tools and equipment, like a driving aid or a walker, and teach them how to use it properly in order to work through their physical limitations.
+Occupational therapists may also introduce their patients to adaptive OT tools and equipment, like a driving aid or a walker, and teach them how to use it properly in order to work through their daily living physical limitations.

 Who Needs Occupational Therapy?